oracle/opengrok/How-to-setup-OpenGrok.md

 The data to be indexed should be stored in a directory called **source root**.
 Each subdirectory under this directory is called **project** (projects can be disabled but let's leave this detail aside for now) and usually contains checkout of a **repository** (or it's branch, version, ...) sources.
 Each project can have multiple repositories.

+The indexer will process any input data - be it source code checkouts, plain files, binaries, etc.

 The concept of projects was introduced to effectively replace the need for multiple web applications with opengrok <code>.war</code> file (see below) and leave you with one indexer and one web application serving more source code repositories - projects.

 That said, OpenGrok can be run in project-less setup where all the input data is always searched at once.